Navdevl/turbohustle/content/blog/fuel-trims.md

 ### Operating voltage of lambda sensors

 Lambda sensors operate between 0.1 V and 0.9 V averaging 0.45 V at stoichiometric ratio in which the catalytic converters works fine.
 Oxygen sensors produce less voltage say near 0.1 or 0.2 V in the lean conditions and produces a voltage of 0.8 to 0.9 at rich conditions.
 From the voltage produced ECM gets to know the mixture information on Air fuel ratio.

+### Open Loop and closed loop

+The ECM operates the engine follows open loop fueling in the time of starting the engine till it reaches certain operating temperature and in the time of wide open throttle.
+Since the engine demands a rich air fuel ratio in these situations, its undesirable to use a closed loop fueling which is capable of providing only stoichiometric air fuel ratio.
+A open loop just follows the fueling tables which are prescribed in the Performance MAPs and does not calibrate fueling based on the output of lambda sensors.

+Once the engine reaches its operating temperature the ECM switches to closed loop fueling strategy.
+In which the engine is forced to run in stoichiometric condition by using Short term fuel trims (STFT) and Long term fuel trims (LTFT) from the information gathered from lambda sensors.